24 hours customer service +9779849693351

 If you’re planning to do the Dhaulagiri Circuit Trek, it’s recommended that you hire a local guide from a reputable trekking company in Nepal, such as Nepal Wilderness Trekking.
 Here are some reasons why hiring a guide can be helpful:

-Safety: A guide from Nepal Wilderness Trekking will ensure that you’re safe throughout the trek.
+2. Safety: A guide from Nepal Wilderness Trekking will ensure that you’re safe throughout the trek.
 They’ll be familiar with the terrain and the weather conditions and will know how to respond to any emergencies that might arise.
 They can also help you acclimatize properly and avoid altitude sickness.

-Logistics: A guide from Nepal Wilderness Trekking can help you with logistics, such as arranging for transportation, permits, and accommodations.
+3. Logistics: A guide from Nepal Wilderness Trekking can help you with logistics, such as arranging for transportation, permits, and accommodations.
 They’ll also be able to recommend the best places to stay and eat along the way.

-Overall, our Expert guide from Nepal Wilderness Trekking can Lead your Dhaulagiri Circuit Trek more enjoyable, safe, and informative. we ensure that you have a memorable trekking experience in one of the most remote and beautiful regions of Nepal.
+Overall, our Expert guide from Nepal Wilderness Trekking can Make your Dhaulagiri Circuit Trek more enjoyable, safe, and informative. we ensure that you have a memorable trekking experience in one of the most remote and beautiful regions of Nepal.

 Detail Itinerary

-• Day 01: By Bus to Beni 9 hour's drive overnight at the hotel in Beni.
+• Day 01: By Bus to Beni 9 hours drive overnight at the hotel in Beni.

 • Day 02: Drive to Darbang for 2/3 hours and trek to Khibang benshi 1800m. overnight at Tent.